Like to hear some of the old songs? Click here. |

 was born in 1918.
 She was an active singer and actress.
 She sang songs for

-the Japanse soldiers in the battle fields before 1945.
+the Japanese soldiers in the battle fields before 1945.
 She maintained her

 active life until she died in 1990.
 Let us hear her songs.